-Execute “drop_sbuscription.sql” script in publishing db. – BCCSS DBA
+Execute “drop_sbuscription.sql” script in publishing db. – BCCSS DBA (15 minutes)

-Execute “drop_articles.sql” script in publishing db. – BCCSS DBA
+Execute “drop_articles.sql” script in publishing db. – BCCSS DBA (10 minutes) need to drop publication and set publication database if the publication database need to be refreshed (15 minutes)

-(PROD Release) Backup white3 database – (For Test Release) Backup production and restore on test database) BCCSS DBA
+(PROD Release) Backup white3 database – (For Test Release) Backup production and restore on test database) BCCSS DBA (2 hour or more, which depends on the size of the source database and the network traffic).

 Notify WHITE team the database backup is complete – BCCSS DBA